dapp-mans-switch/dapp-mans-switch/README.md

 First and foremost, Bob is interested in money.
 He finds the concept of this application compelling and sees value in its token, $HRBT.
 He buys $HRBT tokens and volunarily locks them up for a set amount of time.
 This process is called staking.
 His commitment signals Alice that he is long enough around to keep her information save.
 Therefore, Alice gives him a key-share.

-Alice decides that is sufficient to prove her well-being once a day.
+Alice decides that it is sufficient to prove her well-being once a day.
 If she fails to send this *heartbeat* then Bob knows that something is up, and reveals his key-share.
 He receives a reward in $HRBT for his action.
 Once the majority of key-share holders have revealed their part of the private key, the secret information is decrypted and visible to everyone.